ALL THE HEROES – The Footballer of The Year (1970-79):

 Gordon’s grin – Gordon Banks 1972;

-Despite a number of predictable picks, the voters still managed to fly in the face of expectations with a one strange, somewhat nostalgic choice – in television terms think Jack Warner winning a mid-70s BAFTA – although two winning goalkeepers dispelled a belief the position was routinely overlooked when it came to bestowing the honour.
+Despite a number of predictable picks, the voters still managed to fly in the face of expectations with one strange, somewhat nostalgic choice – in television terms think Jack Warner winning a mid-70s BAFTA – although two winning goalkeepers dispelled a belief the position was routinely overlooked when it came to bestowing the honour.

 In 1972 Manchester City manager Malcolm Allison described English football as the best it had been since the war – his assertion no doubt based on the fact gifted individuals such as Rodney Marsh, Charlie George, Alan Hudson, Tony Currie and Frank Worthington (joined later in the decade by Stan Bowles), were illuminating Saturday afternoons on a weekly basis.